Division of Marital Property in NV

 If you are preparing for a divorce, then it is likely you have a few concerns about your post-marriage finances.
 Nevada is considered a "community property" state, which means all assets and income accumulated during a marriage are divided equally among divorcing spouses.
 This can often lead to friction between the parties and cause considerable worry about their financial outlook.

-At Ford & Friedman, our Henderson divorce attorneys have extensive experience handling a variety of multilayered divorce issues, including the division of high-value assets and the marital estate during a divorce.
+At Ford & Friedman, our Henderson marital asset division attorneys have extensive experience handling a variety of multilayered divorce issues, including the division of high-value assets and the marital estate during a divorce.
 From real estate to pensions to stock options, our firm is ready to help determine what you are entitled to and what kind of financial future you deserve following the dissolution of your marriage.

 Do not walk away from your divorce without the assets you deserve.
 Contact us today to schedule a consultation.